How I Find Interesting Websites

 The flow looks like this:

 If there is a Now page, I read it.
 If there is an About page, I read it.
 If there is a Start Here page, I read it.
 After that I visit the homepage.
-What I’m looking for is someone who looks to be publishing interesting things.
+What I’m looking for is someone publishing interesting things.
 If I find a couple articles that look promising, I’ll save them to read later.
 If those articles prove to be interesting, I’ll add the site to my RSS reader.

 An example from a recent sleuthing: Gergely Orosz has written a blog since 2015; he’s authored three books; he started a newsletter in 2021.
 I wanted to find if Gergely had written anything about the publishing of his books.
 I started with this google search site:blog.pragmaticengineer.com writing books.
 That lead me to his article called Undervalued Software Engineering Skills: Writing Well.
 In that article he linked to a tweet where he listed a few authors talking about writing.